 Modupeola Fadugba (b.
 1985, Lomé, Togo) is a multimedia artist who sees the world through a unique lens, one shaped by the analytical precision of her background in engineering and economics and the boundless creativity of her artistic spirit.
 Her work is a dynamic exploration of the forces that shape our societies, drawing on concepts like game theory and cultural identity to examine themes of social justice, community, and collective memory.
 Fadugba doesn’t just create art; she builds bridges between disciplines, using painting, drawing, and socially engaged installations to spark dialogue and deepen our understanding of the human experience.
 Her practice reflects a deep belief in creativity as a catalyst for change.

 Her achievements include the prestigious Grand Prize at the Norval Sovereign African Art Prize (2025), El Anatsui’s Outstanding Production Prize (2014), and an Emmy Award (2022) for her documentary Dreams from the Deep End.
-She is also a recipient of the Smithsonian Artist Research Fellowship (2020), a member of the Tutu Fellowship Class of 2024, and winner of the Grand Prize at the Dakar Biennale (2016), accolades that underscore her global resonance and commitment to pushing artistic boundaries.
+She is also a recipient of the Smithsonian Artist Research Fellowship (2020), a member of the Tutu Fellowship Class of 2024, and a winner of the Grand Prize at the Dakar Biennale (2016), accolades that underscore her global resonance and commitment to pushing artistic boundaries.